 What is an astrocytoma?

-Astrocytomas are glial cell tumors developed from connective tissue cells called astrocytes.
-They are most often found in the cerebrum (the large, outer part of the brain), but also in the cerebellum (the back of the brain).
-Almost 50% of primary brain tumors are astrocytomas, the most common type of glioma.
+Astrocytomas are the most common type of glioma.
+This type of glioma develops from glial cells called astrocytes, most often in the cerebrum (the large, outer part of the brain), but also in the cerebellum (the lower, back part of the brain).

 About half of childhood brain tumors are astrocytomas.
 They are most common in children between the ages of 5 and 8.

 They can be slow-growing (low grade, Grade I or II) or fast-growing (high grade, Grade III or IV).
 Most astrocytomas in children (80%) are low grade.
 Sometimes they spread to the spine.

 - Juvenile pilocytic astrocytoma (Grade I): This slow-growing tumor is the most common brain tumor found in children.
 Juvenile pilocytic astrocytoma is usually cystic (fluid-filled) and develops in the cerebellum.
 Surgical removal is often the only treatment necessary.